f0lg0/ts-extended-cheatsheet/cheatsheet/ts.md

 # Credits

-Extended cheatsheet made by Leonardo Folgon and, made by following various resourches on the internet.
+Extended cheatsheet made by Leonardo Folgon and made by following various resourches on the internet.